manjaro/pamac/README.md

-Pamac is a Package Manager based on libalpm with AUR and Appstream support
+Pamac is a Package Manager with Alpm, AUR, Appstream, Flatpak and Snap support

 #### Features

  - libpamac: Library to access package infos and run transactions
  - Python bindings for libpamac
- - pamac: a CLI
+ - pamac: an easy CLI
  - pamac-manager: a Gtk3 GUI
  - pamac-tray: a Gtk3 tray icon with updates notifications
  - pamac-tray-appindicator: a AppIndicator tray icon with updates notifications